siderolabs/talos/website/content/v1.12/reference/configuration/block/uservolumeconfig.md

 apiVersion: v1alpha1
 kind: UserVolumeConfig
 name: local-data # Name of the volume.
+volumeType: directory # Volume type.

+# # The encryption describes how the volume is encrypted.
+# encryption:
+#     provider: luks2 # Encryption provider to use for the encryption.
+#     # Defines the encryption keys generation and storage method.
+#     keys:
+#         - slot: 0 # Key slot number for LUKS2 encryption.
+#           # Key which value is stored in the configuration file.
+#           static:
+#             passphrase: exampleKey # Defines the static passphrase value.
+#
+#           # # KMS managed encryption key.
+#           # kms:
+#           #     endpoint: https://192.168.88.21:4443 # KMS endpoint to Seal/Unseal the key.
+#         - slot: 1 # Key slot number for LUKS2 encryption.
+#           # KMS managed encryption key.
+#           kms:
+#             endpoint: https://example-kms-endpoint.com # KMS endpoint to Seal/Unseal the key.
+#     cipher: aes-xts-plain64 # Cipher to use for the encryption.
+Depends on the encryption provider.
+#     blockSize: 4096 # Defines the encryption sector size.
+#     # Additional --perf parameters for the LUKS2 encryption.
+#     options:
+#         - no_read_workqueue
+#         - no_write_workqueue
+{{< /highlight >}}

+{{< highlight yaml >}}
+apiVersion: v1alpha1
+kind: UserVolumeConfig
+name: local-data # Name of the volume.
+volumeType: partition # Volume type.
 # The provisioning describes how the volume is provisioned.
 provisioning:
     # The disk selector expression.